empirical-org/Empirical-Core/services/QuillLMS/engines/evidence/app/services/evidence/gen_ai/secondary_feedback/prompts/2024_07_17_with_highlight.md

 Steps
 1. Rewrite the user's entry as 'secondary feedback'
-2. Choose an appropriate feedback that applies to the feedback from the list (only return the number)
+2. Choose an appropriate highlight that applies to the feedback from the list (only return the number)

 Return A JSON response with two keys: 'secondary_feedback' and 'highlight'.
 Here is an example:
 ```